Whitefish River First Nation

 Whitefish River First Nation (Adikamegoshii-ziibiing) is an Ojibwe First Nation in Manitoulin District, Ontario.
 It is a member of the United Chiefs and Councils of Manitoulin.
 Its reserve is located at Whitefish River 4.

 The reserve is one of the few subdivisions of Manitoulin District that is not on Manitoulin Island or its surrounding islands.
 This mainland peninsula also serves as a corridor for Ontario Highway 6 and the only bridge to Manitoulin Island.

+In June 2023 during National Indigenous Peoples Day, the first monument to Missing and Murdered Indigenous Women east of Winnipeg was erected outside the reserve's community centre.
+It was designed by Indigenous artists from Orillia, Ontario-based Signature Memorials and was jointly-funded by the federal and Ontario governments.